 Race, Racism and Anti-racism.

-- Institutional and systemic racism = racist policy and practice e.g. recruitment, decision-making, interpretation, collections development and management.
+- Institutional, structural and systemic racism = racist policy and practice in terms of outcomes e.g. recruitment, decision-making, interpretation, collections development and management.

 Restitution.
 Often used interchangeably with repatriation, specifically to a clearly identified owner, but may also refer to restorative practices such as compensation.

 Repatriation.
 Of cultural artefacts taken, looted (spoliated) during war or colonial occupation.

 Trigger warning.
 Courtesy to warn readers, listeners or viewers of content they may find distressing because of its violence or humiliating and offensive language and/or representations.